hallowa-helwijk/IPFS-Local/README.md

 HKLM:\SOFTWARE\Tailscale IPN\UnattendedMode must be set to always as a string type, to allow Tailscale to run properly in the background
 HKLM:\SOFTWARE\Tailscale IPN\LoginURL must be set to <YOUR HEADSCALE URL> as a string type, to ensure Tailscale contacts the correct control server.

+Now you have a local network on IPFS between 2 computers.